Keep up with Armagh i

 Alexander McCartney from Lissummon

-A Co Armagh man accused of one of the worst cases of catfishing ever seen – which resulted in a 12-year-old girl took her own life – has been sentenced to life imprisonment, with a minimum of 20 years behind bars.
+A Co Armagh man accused of one of the worst cases of catfishing ever seen – which resulted in a 12-year-old girl taking her own life – has been sentenced to life imprisonment, with a minimum of 20 years behind bars.

 Alexander McCartney, 26, of Lissummon Road, outside Newry, pleaded guilty to manslaughter earlier this year after Cimarron Thomas, who was from The United States, killed herself.